xhuliokondakciu/InteractiveDataVisualization/README.md

 # KGTLearningMachineWeb

 This is the Master Thesis project of Xhulio Kondakciu.
 This application creates a dynamic interactive interface for displaying different set of charts and graphs.
-The purpose is to display in an interactive way data of Deep Neural Networks for time series.
+The purpose is to display, in an interactive way, data of Deep Neural Networks for time series.

 ## Getting Started